 Even as a seasoned performing artist with over two decades of experience, I quickly realized that I was ill-prepared to continue my practice on the virtual stage.
 Several weeks after the nationwide shutdown began, I found myself staring at a little green dot at the top of my computer performing for a fundraiser for Perseverance Theater in Juneau.
 They had asked me to help, and I couldn’t say no, but I knew that what I was about to put out there wasn’t anywhere near the level of quality that I would be comfortable with as an artist.

 Thankfully the audience was forgiving, very kind, and was hungry to see something.
 Also, I was just happy to be performing.

 I had to make a decision.
-Do I purchase equipment and resources that will up my game and allow me create music and performance at a quality that I felt was necessary, or do I save what financial resources I have to ensure that my family will be able to endure what I saw was coming down the road due to the global pandemic.
+Do I purchase equipment and resources that will up my game, that will allow me to create music and performance at a quality that I felt was necessary?
+Or do I save what financial resources I have to ensure that my family will be able to endure what I saw was coming down the road, due to the global pandemic?

 Two things were in play for me:

-2. I had never done a solo performance ever in my career.
+I had never done a solo performance, ever, in my career.

 Stephen's online streaming gear: iRig stream, Mackie mixer, Shure Beta 58.